 On his first day in office in January 2021, President Biden issued an executive order revoking the Trump policy, which, according to Biden national security advisor Jake Sullivan, was “rooted in xenophobia.”

-Religious Liberty & Xavier Becerra, Biden’s Choice for HHS Secretary
+Religious Liberty & Xavier Becerra, the Pro-Abortion Extremist Whom Biden Appointed As HHS Secretary

 In October 2017, Attorney General Jeff Sessions and the Trump Justice Department announced that, pursuant to President Trump’s Executive Order No. 13798, they were issuing “guidance to all administrative agencies and executive departments regarding religious liberty protections in federal law.”
 Key components of the new guidance policy included recognition of the fact that: